Headfonics Msr Cover

 headfonics-msr-accessories

-The 3 replaceable cables that’s included with the package of this headphone is also very well made.
-They’re very flexible, doesn’t tangle, soft and not heavy.
-In general, when it comes to the aesthetics and design of the headphone, Audio Technica clearly did a good job here.
+The 3 replaceable cables that are included with the package of this headphone are also very well made.
+They’re very flexible, don’t tangle, soft, and not heavy.
+In general, when it comes to the aesthetics and design of the headphones, Audio Technica did a good job here.

 headfonics-msr-left